LatinScribe/Custom-Server-API/README.md

 ### Sign up

-The API to sign up a "UTORid" (username) for this system.
+The API to sign up a user for this system (with the given username and password).

 Note:
-1. Even though we call it "UTORid", you don't have to sign up with your real UTORid.
-You can use any ids you want, if not taken by someone else already.
+1. Username can be any string (currently no rules), if not taken by someone else already.
-2. You need to copy and paste the returned token immediately.
+2. It might be helpful to copy and paste or save the returned token immediately (you will likely need this again later on).
-The token will only be shown once.
-If you forget the token, you need to sign up with a different id.
+The token will also be shown on sign-in.

 **URL** : `/signUp`